Dinosaurs of the

 night a dinner was held for twenty-one distinguished scientific

 guests in the belly of one of the giant igauanodon statues.
-Invitations

-could be heard across the entire park.
+singing could be heard across the entire park.

 Owen's and Hawkins' interpretation of the creature's